 What will I need to do if successful?

-If you receive a grant, you will need to sign an agreement or letter (for smaller grants).
-You will then receive the first grant instalment to begin the agreed works.
-You will need to report on the works and acquit the grant.
+Once you have accepted the offer in writing, you will then receive the first grant instalment to begin the agreed works.
+You will need to report on the works and acquit the grant once complete.